Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Introduction

-In the general case the SPR-constrained optimization of $\System{K}$ under the $\Set{H}_2$ performance measure can be framed as a bilinear matrix inequality (BMI) problem.
+The SPR-constrained optimization of $\System{K}$ under the $\Set{H}_2$ objective can be framed as a bilinear matrix inequality (BMI) problem.
 This class of nonconvex optimization problems is computationally expensive but can be solved using various techniques.
-In \cite{papageorgiou2006positive}, for example, the BMI problem is solved in the widely-available YALMIP semidefinite programming platform, with application to the design of passive suspensions systems.
-In \cite{warner2015}, the same basic problem is approached, in the context of general vibrating structural systems.
-In that study it is noted that the BMI formulation has a further disadvantage, beyond being computationally expensive.
-Specifically, for a given $\Tfs{K}$ its optimization domain contains an infinite number of equivalent realizations, all of which yield the same performance.
-A methodology is used in \cite{warner2015} to eliminate equivalent realizations, with the resultant technique involving products of five matrix variables.
-This nonconvex optimization problem is then solved using iterative convex overbounding techniques.
-Other studies have considered the problem of PR and SPR-constrained feedback design, over a domain that is restricted to transfer functions with a certain number of, or configuration of, components.
-For example, in \cite{chen2009restricted}, PR-constrained feedback laws of restricted complexity are optimized, and it is shown that the necessary and sufficient conditions for satisfaction of the PR constraint can be simplified over this restricted domain.
+In \cite{papageorgiou2006positive} the BMI problem is solved in YALMIP for a local minimum.
+In \cite{warner2015}, the same basic problem is approached, and is solved using iterative convex overbounding techniques.
+Other studies have considered the problem of PR and SPR-constrained feedback design, over a domain that is restricted to transfer functions realizable with specified component confgurations.
+In \cite{chen2009restricted}, PR-constrained feedback laws of restricted complexity are optimized, and it is shown that the necessary and sufficient conditions for satisfaction of the PR constraint can be simplified over this restricted domain.